Feyisayi233/airbnb-clone-project/README.md

 | **Scrum Master** | Facilitates daily standups, sprint planning, and retrospectives.
 Removes team blockers, enforces Agile principles, and ensures smooth sprint execution. |

 Each role contributes uniquely to building a scalable, high-quality product.
 Collaboration across all roles ensures we meet both technical and user-centered goals.

+---

+## 🧩 UI Component Patterns

+To ensure consistency, reusability, and maintainability across the application, the project will adopt a component-based architecture.
+Each component will follow clear design rules and responsive behavior patterns.

+### Planned UI Components

+#### 🔝 Navbar
+- **Elements**:
+  - Logo (links to home)
+  - Search bar
+  - User navigation (login/profile)
+  - Hamburger menu for mobile
+- **Behavior**:
+  - Responsive layout
+  - Sticky on scroll

+#### 🏠 Property Card
+- **Elements**:
+  - Property image
+  - Price per night
+  - Location and rating
+  - Favorite (heart) button
+- **Behavior**:
+  - Clickable to view details
+  - Responsive grid layout

+#### 📦 Footer
+- **Elements**:
+  - Navigation links (About, Help, Terms, etc.)
+  - Company information
+  - Social media icons
+  - Copyright
+- **Behavior**:
+  - Stays at the bottom of every page
+  - Adapts to screen sizes

+---

+Each component will be built to be:
+- **Reusable**: Used across multiple pages or layouts.
+- **Responsive**: Works well on mobile, tablet, and desktop.
+- **Accessible**: Follows accessibility best practices (e.g., alt text, keyboard navigation).
+- **Modular**: Easy to maintain, test, and extend.